I was challenged by a friend this morning, who didn’t agree with the main point of my argument presented in: “cheaper is ok right”

 Like every other business, I have to pay for utilities.
 Electricity, phone, internet etc. Sometimes I have to pay for consultants to undertake analyses.
 Sometimes I have to spend hours chasing up parts to suit specific equipment.
 This all comes at a cost, and that cost must be passed on.

 If I don’t cover all of my costs effectively, I would have to cut corners to be able make enough money.
-I would not be able to entirely fulfil my legal obligations.
+I would not be able to entirely fulfill my legal obligations.
 I would therefore have to do substandard, quick and cheap work.

 I don’t do substandard work – ever!